Masthead

 1. Open the Data Manager and remove all the original Landsat files and leave the MtShasta.dat and Shasta_Watersheds shapefile.
 Change the band combinations of the MtShasta.dat image to Red - SWIR, Green - NIR, Blue - Red.
 This will make the snow appear bright blue and easier to differentiate from other land cover.

 2. Use the spectral profile tool to investigate the reflectance curve of some of the snow areas.
-Make note of where in the spectrum the highest and lowest reflectance is.
-These are the bands that should be used when selecting appropriate spectral enhancements.
+Make note of where in the spectrum the highest and lowest reflectance, these are the bands that should be used when selecting appropriate spectral enhancements.
 We will try several different methods and select the best results for differentiating snow cover.

 Normalized Difference Snow Index (NDSI)